Atrix256/RandomCode/WebGLPBR/Readme.txt

 * a decent automatic way of making vertex formats and vertex output to pixel input.
  * aka in and out for both vertex and pixel shaders

-* a "reload" button that reloads the page, but puts you in the same location with the same debug options?

 * a starting image that says "click to begin. mouse look, WASD controls"
 * a starting image that says "loading..." for image loading (and later, shader compilations)

 * ambient occlusion

-? what #version should i be using? im using 300 es, but the tutorial uses 330 core. if i try to use 330 core i get an error?

 ? do we want to allow difference base reflectivity for different materials instead of just 0.04?